hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 will accept application transactions when it becomes active.

 A node in the pre-genesis phase cannot gossip with nodes that have restarted and are out of pre-genesis.
-If a pre-genesis node connects with a post-genesis node, the pre-genesis node will need to perform a reconnect to receive an updated state containing the tss key material and ledger id.
+If a pre-genesis node connects with a post-genesis node, the post-genesis node should provide the key material to the pre-genesis node.
+After validation of the key material, the pre-genesis node can restart in post-genesis mode and connect with peers as normal.
+Part of the handshaking process when nodes first connect to each other will need to include exchange of information about which mode they are in.

 ##### For Existing Networks